Can you throw a punch?

 However, most people aren’t that confident and thoughts of self-doubt would shadow over their ability to defend themselves.
 If this is you, don’t worry.
-With enough practice you can learn how to throw a knockout punch.
+With enough practice, you can learn how to throw a knockout punch.

-It’s Not All About Power
+It’s Not All About Strength

 Contrary to popular belief, the force from your punch is not determined by your size, or strength, or what size of biceps you have.

 I’m not trying to convince you of some Kung Fooey bullshit.
 And yes, all things being equal, a hulking, steroid-popping 120kg bodybuilder is going to have more venom behind his shots than a skinny pot-smoking gamer.